 Co-Principal Investigator: Dr. Jamie Todd

-Eligibility Requirements: People who qualify for this study are at least 40 years old; are current or former heavy smokers (tobacco exposure equal to or greater than the equivalent of smoking at least one pack a day for 10 years).
-They may or may not have COPD or emphysema.
+Eligibility Requirements: People who qualified for this study were at least 40 years old and were current or former heavy smokers (tobacco exposure equal to or greater than the equivalent of smoking at least one pack a day for 10 years).
+They may or may not have had COPD or emphysema.

-Exclusion Criteria: People who are listed for a lung transplant and people who are participating in an investigational drug trial will not qualify for this study.
+Exclusion Criteria: People who were listed for a lung transplant and people who were participating in an investigational drug trial did not qualify for this study.

-Study Requirements: People who qualify and choose to enroll in the study will be asked to complete a medical questionnaire to document smoking history; complete a physical activity questionnaire; walk for six minutes; and have their height and weight measured.
-During the five years of study follow-up, participants also will be asked to alternate between an in-person study visit and a telephone interview every six months.
-This study aims to follow participants for five years; however, participants can withdraw at any time.
-Compensation will be offered throughout the study.
+Study Requirements: People who enrolled in the study were asked to complete a medical questionnaire to document smoking history; complete a physical activity questionnaire; walk for six minutes; and have their height and weight measured.
+Participants also were asked to alternate between an in-person study visit and a telephone interview every six months.

 Pro00011196, Pro00072667, Pro00074034